Michael-Cowie/Notes/Math/units.md

 Q = n \cdot u
 $$

-where $ n $ is a real number and $ U $ is a unit symbol. **This unit is not embedded in the number, it is an independent algebraic factor**.
+where $n$ is a real number and $U$ is a unit symbol. **This unit is not embedded in the number, it is an independent algebraic factor**.
 This separation is foundational.
 Numerical operations act on numbers, while units combine according to algebraic rules.

 When two quantities are multiplied, the multiplication processes **independently on numbers and units**.